mrtamm/sqlstore/README.md

  1. providing a simplified API for invoking queries and mapping results back to objects (similar to JdbcTemplate from Spring framework), and
- 2. by externalizing SQL code from Java code (similar to WEB4J framework).
+ 2. by externalizing SQL code from Java code.

 SqlStore is small and easy to learn, it does not introduce a fat runtime layer for managing SQL statements.
 Understanding and managing SQL code of an application becomes significantly more convenient.

+**STATUS**: the library is becoming mature but needs more testing before being used in actual business application.
+Current estimate for that is **September 2023**.
+There is no release yet.
+Meanwhile, disrupting API changes may be expected.

 Documentation